Marijuana / Cannabis / Hemp

 • Marijuana, cannabis and hemp are three closely related plants.
 Generally “cannabis” is the name for any of these plants.
 Marijuana refers to dried plant material that contains more than 0.3% THC (tetrahydrocannabinol, the active ingredient).
 To be considered a hemp plant, the plant material must be below 0.3% THC.

 • Unlike many adults, teens generally use THC by vaping or by eating THC containing products (gummies, cookies, etc).
 Teens who vape nicotine are more likely to also vape THC.
+Edibles are dangerous because the effects take much longer to be felt leading some users to overdose.

 • THC use may have permanent effects on the developing teen brain.
 Effects may include difficulty problem solving, problems with memory and learning, poor attention and reduced coordination.